Design-based nested instrumental variable analysis: Acknowledgment

 \section{Acknowledgment}

 We are grateful to all study participants of the Prostate, Lung, Colorectal and Ovarian (PLCO) Cancer Screening Trial.
-De-identified PLCO trial data can be requested via the Natioanl Cancer Institute Cancer Data Access System. \onehalfspacing
+De-identified PLCO trial data can be requested via the Natioanl Cancer Institute Cancer Data Access System.
+This work was supported by NSF DMS 2400961 awarded to Dr. Xinran Li.

 \bs{\boldsymbol} \I{\mathbbm{1}}

 {S\arabic{figure}}

 {S\arabic{table}}